coding-recipes/aws_cognito_sso/README.md

 (2) Backend API for authentication/authorization and common CRUD tasks - multiple implementation (NestJs, Flask)
 (3) Frontend APP - multiple implementation (React)

-**Authentication/Authorization mechanish**
-1) when the unauthenticated user (without tokens) enters the site he/she will see a welcome page with a login button which redirects him/her to the Cognito Hosted UI
-2) the user signs in or signs up on the Hosted UI, then is redirected to the Application UI with a Cognito Authentication Code in the URL (eg. `http://localhost:3000/signin?code=1234xyz`)
-3) the UI will send the Authentication Code for the API and exchange it for an Access Token and a Refresh Token
-4) the user/UI can then make a normal API request (eg. `GET /stats`)
-5) the Access Token and the Refresh token will be sent in the request headers section
-5) the API will validate the Access Token for every request
-6) in case the Access Token is expired, the backend will ask for a new Access Token from Cognito service using the user's Refresh Token
-7) the API returns the response (including the newly created Access Token)
-8) the UI App saves the new Access Token

 ### Application Code / Repo Folders
 `/be-1-nestjs`: backend NodeJs / NestJs implementation
 `/be-2-flask`: backend NodeJs / NestJs implementation